Azure/csu-demos/data-demos/streaming-demo/README.md

 After adding both routes, you should see something similar to in your Message routing.

 ![img](https://github.com/GLRAzure/streaming-demo/blob/master/img/iot-routes.png)

+<br></br>
 ## Azure SQL DB

-* If necessary, add your client IP Address to the server firewall rules and open the Query Editor
+*If necessary, add your client IP Address to the server firewall rules and open the Query Editor*

 Please note that the Azure SQL Database is provisioned as serverless to help minimize costs.
 You may experience a brief delay when first interacting with the resource as it warms up.

-* Create table using this script:
+:heavy_check_mark: Create table using this script:

 ```
 CREATE TABLE [dbo].[sensordata](